engrit-illinois/Get-AppSupersedence/README.md

 # Requirements
 - Must be run on a system that has the SCCM Console app installed.
 The ConfigurationManager Powershell modules rely on this Windows-only application.
 - Must be run in Powershell 5.1.
 The ConfigurationManager Powershell module requires it.
   - PowerShell 7 compatibility is untested.
 It may work, except when using the `-Computer` parameter, which definitely won't work in v7.
+This is due to a reliance on `Get-WmiObject` which cannot be updated to use `Get-CimInstance` unless the user has permissions to leverage remote PowerShell management on the site servers (which is not the case in the author's environment).
 - Must be run AS a user with permissions to the campus SCCM service.

 # Usage